machine-learning-glossary/glossary/README.md

 when possible.

 The `related_terms` are the filenames (without directory path or extension) of related terms within the glossary.
+Each term's page will list the related terms in its Markdown file *and all references to the term from other terms' `related_terms` lists*.

 Links external to the glossary can be placed in the `references` list as quoted, markdown-formatted URLs.